awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. For **Platform version**, verify that the operating system platform version shown is either **\_any**, a major release version followed by a wildcard \(7\.\*\), or the exact operating system release version to which you want your software to apply\.
 For more information about specifying an operating system platform version, see step 4 in [Step 2: Create the JSON package manifest](#packages-manifest)\.

-1. For **Architecture**, choose the correct processor architecture for each installable file from the drop\-down list\.
+1. For **Architecture**, choose the correct processor architecture for each installable file from the dropdown list\.
 For more information about supported processor architectures, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

 1. \(Optional\) Expand **Scripts**, and review the scripts that Distributor generates for your installable software\.